just-Bri/Interactive-Photo-Gallery/README.md

 An interactive photo gallery using JavaScript and jQuery.

 At the top of the page you'll have a search area where photos will hide and show depending on user input.
 When the user clicks on a thumbnail, the photo will display in a lightbox.
-There should be a back and previous arrows to cycle through photos.